 Desktop UI policy settings

-The Desktop UI section contains policy settings that control visual effects such as desktop wallpaper, menu animations, and drag-and-drop images, to manage the bandwidth used in client connections.
+The Desktop UI section includes policy settings that control visual effects such as desktop wallpaper, menu animations, and drag images.
+These policy settings help to manage the bandwidth used in client connections.
 You can improve application performance on a WAN by limiting bandwidth usage.

 Desktop Composition Redirection